jh1993/UnderusedOptions/README.txt

 - Mind Rot (4 SP): If the target dies to arcane damage, summon a void imp and an insanity imp near it.
 If the target dies to dark damage, summon a rot imp near it.

 Dominate:
+- HP threshold is now based on the damage stat, and the HP threshold upgrade is changed to a damage upgrade.
-- As per my No More Scams mod, dominating an enemy now procs on-summon effects, and it now counts as a minion summoned by Dominate.
+- Dominating an enemy now procs on-summon effects, and it now counts as a minion summoned by Dominate.
 - Mass Dominate (6 SP): When cast, Dominate now also affects all eligible enemies with the same name as the target within 3 tiles.
 - Recruitment Bonus (3 SP): The target is now healed to full HP after being dominated, and all of its debuffs are dispelled.